vars1ty/Linux-Fixes/README.md

 ```
 4. Done, restart your PC and it should be working again.
 Make sure you launch Hyprland using `hyprland`, or you can just use  a `.desktop` file with `dbus-run-session` inside the `exec` part.

-## My OBS doesn't work on NVIDIA
+## My OBS doesn't work on Wayland, NVIDIA
-Warning: I'd like to say that getting OBS working on NVIDIA without a headache is close to impossible, therefore I recommend you to use `wf-recorder` if you are just going to take small clips.
+Warning: Setting up OBS on Wayland in general is a hit or miss.

 Second warning: This is focused on **Hyprland**, but it should apply to other wl-roots compositors as well.